Basic Machinist Guide

 The Two-Minute Loop and Rotational Theory

-The most basic description of the level 80 rotation can be broken down by following these rules:
+The most basic description of the level 90 rotation can be broken down by following these rules:

 - Not overcapping resources.
 This includes Heat, Battery, and Gauss Round / Ricochet charges

-- Using your flexible burst inside of raid buffs as much as possible
+- Using your flexible burst inside of raid buffs as much as possible.

 A full segment of Hypercharge is exactly three GCDs worth of time, or 7.5s.
-Because of this, you should never enter Hypercharge if Drill or Air Anchor has less than eight seconds on their cooldown timers.
-Doing so will cause Drill or Air Anchor cooldowns to drift, which leads to a loss of DPS and will more than likely cause issues down the line in your rotation when you reach your rotational reset at Wildfire.
+Because of this, you should never enter Hypercharge if Chainsaw, Drill or Air Anchor has less than eight seconds on their cooldown timers.
+Doing so will cause the Chainsaw, Drill or Air Anchor cooldowns to drift, which leads to a loss of DPS and will more than likely cause issues down the line in your rotation when you reach your rotational reset at Wildfire.